Astronomers Collect 40,000 Used Eclipse Glasses In U.S. For People In South America

 In the afternoon on Tuesday, a total solar eclipse will be visible in Chile and Argentina, and a partial solar eclipse will be visible through much of South America.

 Simmons says it's important to help give people the opportunity to witness such a spectacular event.
 It also gets people interested in science, technology, engineering and math.
-"For students and teachers to bring STEM intro the classroom, it really is a great inspiration. ... it's a gateway science."
+"For students and teachers to bring STEM intro the classroom, it really is a great inspiration. ...
+It's a gateway science."

 Since most people on the planet are not in South America, those elsewhere who want to watch the eclipse can tune in to a live stream from National Science Foundation's Cerro Tololo Inter-American Observatory in Chile, broadcast here.